publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch17/m__us_usc_t12_s1843.md

         (1) __In general__

-        Notwithstanding subsection (k), (n), or (o) of this section, a bank holding company may not engage in any activity, or directly or indirectly acquire or retain shares of any company engaged in any activity, under subsection (k), (n), or (o) of this section, other than activities permissible for any bank holding company under subsection (c)(8) of this section, unless—
+        Notwithstanding subsection (k), (n), or (o), a bank holding company may not engage in any activity, or directly or indirectly acquire or retain shares of any company engaged in any activity, under subsection (k), (n), or (o), other than activities permissible for any bank holding company under subsection (c)(8), unless—

             (A) all of the depository institution subsidiaries of the bank holding company are well capitalized;